ThaboChauke/Mobile_App/README.md

 # Mobile App - Leads Tracker

 Leads Tracker is a mobile web application that allows users to save and track leads (such as URLs or text).
 Users can manually input a lead or delete all saved leads.
-Leads are displayed dynamically on the app and are persisted using Firebase, ensuring they are available across sessions and devices.
+Leads are displayed dynamically on the app and persist across sessions and devices.

 ## Features
 1. **Save Lead Manually:** Enter a lead (URL or text) in the input field and save it to the list.